GLStephen/flutter-atlanta-codespace-demo/README.md

 * Track 4 Key Metrics called "DORA Metrics"

 ### What are Dora Metrcis?

-* DORA Metrics
-  * Two Categories
+* 2 Categories, Each with Two Metrics
 * Throughput
-    * CLT - Change Lead Time -
+  * CLT - Change Lead Time - measures the time it takes for a code commit or change to be successfully deployed to production.
+It reflects the efficiency of your delivery pipeline
-    * DF - Deployment Frequency -
+  * DF - Deployment Frequency - measures how often application changes are deployed to production.
+Higher deployment frequency indicates a more agile and responsive delivery process
 * Stability
-    * CFP - Change Fail Percentage -
+  * CFP - Change Fail Percentage - measures the percentage of deployments that cause failures in production, requiring hotfixes or rollbacks.
+A lower change failure rate indicates a more reliable delivery process.
-    * FDRT - Failed Deployment Recovery Time -
+  * FDRT - Failed Deployment Recovery Time - measures the time it takes to recover from a failed deployment.
+A lower recovery time indicates a more resilient and responsive system.
 * Optimizing CLT, DF & FDRT and starts with Reliable, Repeatable, Adapatable Development Environments

 ### what do you need